An embedding problem of Noetherian rings into the Witt vectors: Ramified Witt vectors

 \subsection{Ramified Witt vectors}

 In this section, we discuss the ramified version of the $p$-typical Witt vectors, which was introduced by Drinfeld \cite{Dr}.
-It turns out to play a crucial role after combining it with Cohen-Gabber's theorem.
+We will combine the ramified Witt vectors with Cohen-Gabber theorem, which will be discussed in the next section.
 Traditionally, the ramified Witt vectors are defined by taking Witt-type polynomials with respect to $\pi$, where $\pi$ is a fixed parameter of a complete discrete valuation ring.
-It is instructive for us to avoid the heavy calculus of Witt vectors, so I will take a more direct approach to define the ramified Witt vectors whose exposition is found in \cite{Bor}, \cite{CD}.
-A finite flat extension of discrete valuation rings $(V,\pi_V) \to (W,\pi_W)$ is \textit{totally ramified}, if one has $\pi_V W=\pi_W^f$ with $f=[W:V]$.
+It is instructive for us to avoid the heavy calculus of Witt vectors, so I will take a more direct approach to define the ramified Witt vectors whose exposition is found in \cite{Bor} and \cite{CD}.
+A finite flat extension of discrete valuation rings $(V,\pi_V) \to (W,\pi_W)$ is \textit{totally ramified}, if one has $\pi_V W=\pi_W^f W$ with $f=[W:V]$.
 Throughout, we fix a perfect field $k$ of characteristic $p>0$ and a totally ramified extension of discrete valuation rings $\mathbf{W}(k) \to V$ together with an element $\pi$ of $V$ generating the maximal ideal.
 Then it is known that $V=\mathbf{W}(k)[\pi]$ and $\pi$ is defined by an Eisenstein polynomial.
 To define the $q$-Witt-Frobenius map on the ring of ramified Witt vectors, we need to impose the following restriction on $(V,\pi_V)$. \begin{enumerate} \item[($\bf{Fin}$):] The residue field of $V$ is finite and consists of $q=p^e$ elements.
 Henceforth, we denote the finite residue field by $\mathbb{F}_q$ or simply by $\mathbb{F}$. \end{enumerate}

 This restriction lets us consider the category of complete local Noetherian rings with finite residue field.
 In general, there is no extension of the (iterated) Witt-Frobenius map from $\mathbf{W}(k)$ to its finite extension, unless it is an \'etale extension or $k$ is a finite field.
 First, let $\mathbf{W}(k) \to A$ be a finite \'etale extension.
 Then one has $A \cong \mathbf{W}(k')$ for a finite extension $k \to k'$ and $A$ has the Witt-Frobenius map.
 Next, let $\mathbf{W}(k) \to A$ be a (possibly ramified) finite extension and $k$ is a finite field with $|k|=p^e$.
 Then the $e$-th iterated Frobenius map is the identity on $\mathbf{W}(k)$ and hence it extends as the identity on $A$.